candresz/candresz/README.md

 Recently, I developed a machine learning pipeline to forecast football match patterns, using tools like XGBoost, SHAP for explainability, and cloud deployment on Google Cloud Platform.
 This project helped me realize how much I enjoy learning by doing—and how meaningful it is to create something useful from scratch.

-I’m currently diving deeper into AI, including supervised learning, model evaluation, and explainability techniques.
-What excites me most is building AI-powered tools that help people make better decisions—especially in areas like health, finance, and education.

 🧠 I’m particularly passionate about:
 - **Artificial Intelligence**